danielcregg/dc-labs/website-labs/lamp.md

 &nbsp;&nbsp;&nbsp;&nbsp;\
 &nbsp;&nbsp;&nbsp;&nbsp;\</IfModule>

-We want to move the PHP index file highlighted above (in blue) to the first position after the DirectoryIndex specification, like this:
+We want to move the PHP index file, highlighted above in bold, to the first position after the DirectoryIndex specification, like this:

 &nbsp;&nbsp;&nbsp;&nbsp;\<IfModule mod_dir.c>
 &nbsp;&nbsp;&nbsp;&nbsp;\